- Why should you write blog posts in the first place

 It’s the same principle that applies to other forms of creative work as well.
 Take photographers, for instance.
 Good artists travel, meet people in person, spend time in solitude, are active folks who have a deeper understanding of how the world works.

 “Words have energy and power with the ability to help, to heal, to hinder, to hurt, to harm, to humiliate, and to humble.” — Yehuda Berg

 A simple yet effective process to put the above advice in practice is to do the following exercise.
-Don’t overthink every single step from the bellow list; just go through the entire adventure and take it from there.
+Don’t overthink every single step from the bellow list; just go through it and see where it takes you.

-This way, you have a summary at your fingertips, and you can keep track with during the process.
-Just put together the main idea into one single paragraph where you try to concise everything.
+- Write one paragraph about your idea.
+This way, you have a summary at your fingertips, and you can get back to it during the process.

 Define a clear structure to help you keep the red thread:

-Try to integrate the feedback you received it in the best possible way, without pleasing everyone or making a bazaar of information out of everything you got.
+- Edit again.
+Try to integrate the feedback you received in the best possible way, without pleasing everyone or changing the main idea.
 It’s your call to filter and keep the must-have only.

 - Publish.
 Celebrate the fact that you published your first blog posts on your terms.
 Yaaay!

 Writing is an excellent way of expressing your unique personality and a crucial skill you want to master on your blog.
 On top of that, it’s a form of freedom hard to beat by other forms of communication.

 You can always explore new perspectives and discover a new world through writing digital content.
 It’s not a matter of how many words you use; it’s how you craft them to touch people’s hearts, as Seth Godin reminds us: “I wonder why anyone would hesitate to be generous with their writing.”